syedateebulislam/SortingAlgoComparisons/README.md

 Now All set!!
 Just run the analysis class and see the incrementally generated (x,y) co-ordinates for each algorithm.
 In our case x is Array Size, & y is the time taken by that respective algorithm.

-By default code will generate Worst case scenario graph, for Best case scenario comparison see the follow the comments mentioned in the code.
+By default code will generate Worst case scenario graph, for Best case scenario comparison follow the comments mentioned in the code.